philliphresh/30-rock-2021/README.md

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

+From season four and on, the episodes written by the new writers had lower median IMDb ratings than the original writing team.
+This evidence gives some merit to my hypothesis but with only 137 aired episodes, I don’t think there is enough data to be certain the new writers are all worse.
+If every writer wrote many more episodes, perhaps we could look at each writer’s episode ratings individually—there could be some original writing team members that produce consistently lower ratings and some new writers that produce consistently higher ratings.

 ## Prevalence of directors

 The plot below lists every director of the show in order of total episodes directed for the series.
-The median IMDb rating for each director’s episodes is listed beside their name.
+The median IMDb rating for episodes directed by each person is listed beside their name.

 ![](README_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->